-The Tri-Lakes Humane Society employs a Dog/Animal Control Officer, and is under contract for Dog/Animal Control Services and Shelter Services with towns/villages in the Saranac Lake, NY area.
-Our current ACO is Lena Bombard, and she has been employed by our organization for over 17 years.
+The Tri-Lakes Humane Society provides shelter to animals and also employs a Dog/Animal Control Officer.
+We are under contract for Dog/Animal Control Services and Shelter Services with local towns and villages in the Saranac Lake and Northern NY area.

-If you have a question about animal/dog control laws, need assistance with a found or lost animal, or would like to file a complaint, you may call our office at 518-891-0017 to speak with our ACO.
-If you reach our answering machine, and have an emergency or situation that can not wait, please leave a message and then call the following:
+If you have a question about animal/dog control laws, need assistance with a found or lost animal, or would like to file a complaint, you may call our office at 518-891-0017 to speak with our DCO/ACO.
+If you reach our answering machine and have an emergency or a situation that can not wait, please leave a message and then call the following:

 - Saranac Lake Police Department (518) 891-4422

 - New York State Police (Ray Brook) (518) 897-2000

 - Dial 911 to reach your county's emergency dispatch